cantafionathan/cantafionathan.github.io/blog/mle-is-not-intuitive.md

 Then came MLE.
 Given a parameterized family of distributions, we estimate the parameters by choosing the ones that maximize the likelihood of the observed data.
 If you quietly identify “likelihood” with “probability,” this feels completely reasonable: choose the parameters under which the data are most likely to occur.
 If anything my introduction to MLE re-enforced my rough inuition about densities.

 The problem is that, for continuous distributions, likelihood is not a probability at all.
 It is a product of density values evaluated at the observed data points.
 And unlike probabilities, densities can be made arbitrarily large.
-For example, in a normal model, shrinking the variance concentrates more and more mass near the mean, causing the density at that point to blow up.
+For example, consider a normal distribution, shrinking the variance concentrates more and more mass near the mean, causing the density at that point to blow up.

 This raises a question.
 If densities can be made arbitrarily large, why doesn’t maximum likelihood estimation collapse to degenerate parameter values.
 Such as a variance going to zero in order to drive the likelihood to infinity?
 In practice, this rarely seems to happen.
 MLE usually produces sensible estimates, even in continuous models.